rvIceBreaker/TileEd/technical.md

 Cell positions are associated with an unsigned integer value based on their adjacency to the target cell.
 The values are chosen to allow for bitmasking against the sum, granting the fuzzy-match functionality when a definition is missing.

-Currently cell position values are defined in the following way
+Currently, cell position values are defined in the following way
 ```
     NW  =   0b00000001, //  dec 1       hex 01
     SE  =   0b00000010, //  dec 2       hex 02